Beach Too Sandy, Bryan Too Breaky

 We'll get together again.
 And yeah, next time.

 Next time it'll be us and her.
-You can not be there.
+You can't.

 TCB needs your help.
 If you love the show, do us all a favor and share.